murchandamus/bips/bip-update-process.md

 ## Workflow

 The BIP process starts with a new idea for bitcoin.
-Each potential BIP must have an author (or multiple authors)—someone who writes the BIP, gathers feedback, shepherds the discussion in the appropriate forums, and finally recommends a mature proposal to the community.
+Each potential BIP must have authors —people who write the BIP, gather feedback, shepherd the discussion in the appropriate forums, and finally recommend a mature proposal to the community.

 ![Status Diagram](bip-update-process/status-diagram.png "Status Diagram for the BIP Workflow")

 ### Ideation

-After having an idea, the author should evaluate whether it meets the criteria to become a BIP, as described in this BIP.
+After having an idea, the authors should evaluate whether it meets the criteria to become a BIP, as described in this BIP.
 The idea must be of interest to the broader community or relevant to multiple software projects.
 Small improvements and matters concerning only a single project usually do not require standardization and should instead be brought up to the relevant project directly.

-The author should first research whether an idea has been considered before.
-Ideas in bitcoin are often rediscovered, and prior related discussions may inform the author what issues may arise in its progression.
+The authors should first research whether an idea has been considered before.
+Ideas in bitcoin are often rediscovered, and prior related discussions may inform the authors what issues may arise in its progression.
 After some investigation, the novelty of an idea can be tested by posting about it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).

-Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the author and the broader community time.
-Not only may someone point out relevant discussion topics that were missed in the author’s research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people besides the author.
-After establishing that the idea may be of interest to the bitcoin community, the author should work on drafting a BIP.
+Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the authors and the broader community time.
+Not only may someone point out relevant discussion topics that were missed in the authors’ research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people besides the authors.
+After establishing that the idea may be of interest to the bitcoin community, the authors should work on drafting a BIP.

 It is recommended that complicated proposals be split into separate BIPs that each focus on a specific component of the overall proposal.

 ### Progression through BIP Statuses

-As a first sketch of the proposal is taking shape, the author should present it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
-This gives the author a chance to collect initial feedback and address fundamental concerns.
-If the author wishes to work in public on the proposal at this stage, it is recommended that they open a pull request against their fork of the BIP repository instead of the main BIP repository.
+As a first sketch of the proposal is taking shape, the authors should present it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
+This gives the authors a chance to collect initial feedback and address fundamental concerns.
+If the authors wish to work in public on the proposal at this stage, it is recommended that they open a pull request against one of their forks of the BIP repository instead of the main BIP repository.

 The following sections refer to BIP Status Field values.
 The BIP Status Field is defined in the Header Preamble specification above.

 #### Draft

-After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the author should open a pull request to the [BIP repository](https://github.com/bitcoin/bips).
+After fleshing out the proposal further and ensuring that it is of high quality and properly formatted, the authors should open a pull request to the [BIP repository](https://github.com/bitcoin/bips).
 The document must adhere to the formatting requirements specified below and be named with a working title of the form "bip-title".
-The author must not self-assign a number to their proposal.
+The authors must not self-assign a number to their proposal.

-BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the author working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
+BIPs that (1) adhere to the formatting requirements, (2) are on-topic, and (3) have materially progressed beyond the ideation phase, e.g. by generating substantial public discussion and commentary from diverse contributors, by independent bitcoin projects working on adopting the proposal, or by the authors working for an extended period toward improving the proposal based on community feedback, will be assigned a number by a BIP editor.
 The BIP editors should delay number assignment when they perceive a proposal being met with lack of interest: number assignment facilitates the distributed discussion of ideas, but before a proposal garners some interest in the bitcoin